 I apologize for neglecting this blog for so long!

 Something that threw me for a serious loop recently was that the aunt whose cat Daisy was the initial inspiration for this book…well, my aunt died.
 The recent scorching heatwave in Southern California was the cause.
 Many seniors die each year during heat waves.
-She was educated about the risks and evidently didn’t heed them.
-How tragic and avoidable and such a terrible shock to all of us who loved her.
+How tragic and avoidable and what a terrible shock to all of us who loved her.

 She was a wonderful auntie, such a lovely “cat lady” and always so supportive of my artwork through the years.
 She and my other auntie bought me my first easel as a Christmas gift, which I still have.
 She loved my first Cat Heads book and was excited about this upcoming book.
 It’s a bitter pill to swallow, to know that she’ll never see it.
 I’ll always miss you, Auntie.